 Delisting: Resolution No. R2-2014-0006

 The San Francisco Bay Regional Water Quality Control Board approved at its February 12, 2014 meeting a proposal to delist the Napa River for nutrients resulting in excessive algae growth and to remove this water body from the EPA 303(d) list.
-The staff report detailing recent water quality assessments, lines of evidence, and interpretation of data are provided below.
-This delisting will be included in the Integrated Report submitted to U.S. EPA for the 2018 listing cycle.
-We estimate the State Board hearing on the 2018 list will occur in summer 2020.
-State Board and U.S. EPA must still review this delisting action before the non-tidal portion of the Napa River may be removed from the 303(d) list.
+The staff report detailing recent water quality assessments, lines of evidence, and interpretation of data are available upon request.
+This delisting was included in the Integrated Report submitted to U.S. EPA for the 2018 listing cycle.

 See our 303(d) page for more information about the 303(d) listing process.